FAQ for Businesses

 When does the Advantage Illinois program begin taking applications?

-The application queue at both participating banks and DCEO for the Invest Illinois Venture Fund opens when the program begins on October 5, 2011.
+The application queue at both participating banks and the Department of Commerce for the Invest Illinois Venture Fund opens when the program begins on October 5, 2011.
 The number of participating financial institutions should increase over time.The Invest Illinois Venture Fund anticipates expending its remaining financial resources on opportunities currently within its pipeline.
 As such, the IIVF is no longer accepting applications at this time.
 A subsequent Fund may be opened sometime in the future.

 What is the likelihood of an application being approved?